CSS4J

 The following software versions were used:

-The tables and charts were generated by Carte (look for the BenchmarkChartWriter class and the examples folder in the carte-jmh module).
+The tables and charts were generated by Carte (look for the BenchmarkChartWriter class and the examples folder in the carte-jmh module, especially the dom-benchmark.xml configuration file).
 The grey lines at the top of the bars give the amplitude of the estimated error.

 The computer has an Intel® Core™ i5-1035G7 CPU and 8GB of RAM.
 Unfortunately, being a laptop processor it is affected by thermal management, which may explain some relatively large error intervals.